CamelCityCalamity/musicporter/README.md

 ### 4. Rewrite playlists

 Copy all of the m3u8 files to the output Playlists folder, rewriting path prefixes inside each playlist.
 This is for changing local music paths to be what your target device needs.
 For exmaple, your music might be in `/home/your_name/Music`, but on your Android phone, maybe the path in the playlist files needs to be `/storage/emulated/0/Music`.
-The search/replace feature lets you rewrite the paths before copying them to the output folder.
+The search/replace feature lets you rewrite the paths before copying the playlists to the output folder.

+### Manually syncing the result

-Once this is done, it's up to you to use your favorite program to sync the music files and playlists to your device.
+Once this is all done, it's up to you to use your favorite program to sync the music files and playlists to your device.
+Personally, I use the GUI program [Beyond Compare](https://www.scootersoftware.com/) to run a folder comparison and mirror the local output to my phone.
+It lets me ignore file time differences and only sync new files while deleting orphans (files that are no longer referenced in my playlists).
+I connect my phone using MTP, and mount it in the filesystem using simple-mtpfs.

+I will include the bash file I use to mount my phone below.

 ## Playlist Criteria